daos-stack/daos/docs/release/support_matrix_v2_2.md

 While not strictly required, DAOS servers typically include NVMe disks for bulk storage, which must be supported by [SPDK](https://spdk.io/).
-(NVMe storage can be emulated by files on non-NVMe storage for development and testing purposes, but this is not supported in a production environment.)
+(Files on non-NVMe storage can emulate nVMe storage for development and testing purposes, but this is not supported in a production environment.)
-All NVMe disks managed by a single DAOS engine must have identical capacity, and it is strongly recommended to use identical drive models.
+All NVMe disks managed by a single DAOS engine must have the identical capacity, and it is strongly recommended to use identical drive models.
 It is also strongly recommended that all DAOS engines in a DAOS system have identical NVMe storage configurations.